Jinlock9/jinlock9.github.io/_posts/2025-02-12-paper-review-smart-compiler-dumb-machine.md

 ### Key Points

-For those short on time, here are the key takeaways, summarized with the help of ChatGPT:
+For those short on time, here are the key takeaways:

 #### Problems with Traditional Parallel Architectures
 - **Vector machines and multiprocessors** provide **coarse-grained parallelism**, which is difficult for compilers to exploit.